 1 Pope Benedict XVI, Deus Caritas Est, 18.

 2 Joseph Cardinal Ratzinger, homily, April 18, 2005; http://www.vatican.va/gpII/documents/homily-pro-eligendo-pontifice_20050418_en.html.

 Editor’s Note: Editor’s Note: This is an excerpt from Father John Bartunek’s book “Go!
 30 Meditations on How Best to Love Your Neighbor as Yourself” filled with “practical examples and down-to-earth wisdom which will show you how to bring Christ into each facet of your life”.
 Click here to learn more about the book…or if you wish to get it for a friend or relative who doesn’t read on line.

-Art: Anunciación (Annunciation), Ludovicus Finsonius, 17th century, PD-US author’s life plus 100 years or less; Saint Didicadus of Alcalá feeding the poor, Bartolomé Esteban Murillo, 1645-1646, PD-US author’s life plus 100 years or less; God is Love – A heart formed with candles, 13 March 2010, Wingchi Poon, own work, CCA-SA 3.0 Unported; all Wikimedia Commons.
+Art: Anunciación (Annunciation), Ludovicus Finsonius, 17th century, PD-US author’s life plus 100 years or less; Saint Didacus [Diego] of Alcalá feeding the poor, Bartolomé Esteban Murillo, 1645-1646, PD-US author’s life plus 100 years or less; God is Love – A cross in a heart formed with candles, photographed by Wingchi Poon, 13 March 2010 own work, CCA-SA 3.0 Unported; all Wikimedia Commons.